Guide to Dives in Lanzarote

-The shallow bottoms harbor hundreds of species that are difficult to distinguish in the first dive due to their variety.
-A large number of small animals inhabit the underwater landscapes of Lanzarote, many of them difficult for divers to see on other islands such as the Canarian star, the orange coral, the “romero capitán” (ballan wrasse) or the shrimps that hide in the numerous submerged caverns of the island.
+The shallow sea-bottoms house dozens of species that can hardly be distinguished on a first dive by their variety.
+A large number of small animals populate the underwater landscapes of Lanzarote, many of them quite rare to see for divers on the other islands such as the Canarian star, the orange coral, the Ballan wrasse or the swarms of shrimp that hide in the numerous caves submerged on the island.

-The underwater topography is characterised by its volcanic origin determining a unique landscape variety within the Canary Islands.
-Deep submarine cliffs, which drop to depths of below 200 metres quite close to the coast or extensive platforms between islands that make the dives in Lanzarote very diverse.
-Caves, arches, veriles (submarine cliffs), drop-offs, sunken ships, artificial reefs, volcanic tubes, encounters with large animals, deep coral forests and diving with sharks, everything is possible in Lanzarote!
+The underwater mountain scape is marked by its volcanic origin, defining a unique landscape variety within the Canary Islands.
+Deep underwater cliffs, which fall below 200 metres very close to the shore, or extensive platforms between islands make diving in Lanzarote so diverse.
+Caves, arches, underwater cliffs, slumps, sunken ships, artificial reefs, volcanic tubes, encounters with large animals, deep coral forests, shark diving, everything is possible in Lanzarote.

-As in the rest of the Canary Islands our waters are full of life but lack really dangerous species unlike other destinations.
-In the Canary Islands, marine species are characterized by being calm and at the same time very elusive, so encounters with angel sharks, big groupers or hammerhead sharks require a bit of luck and not a reason to be afraid.
+As in the rest of the Canary Islands, our waters overflow with life but lack any really dangerous species, unlike in other destinations in the world.
+In the Canary Islands, marine species are characterised by being calm and at most elusive, so that encounters with angel sharks, large groupers or hammerhead sharks constitute luck and not a cause for alarm.
 Common sense, prudence, respect and information are the secret of safe dives.
-Our objective is to promote responsible diving that is committed to conserving the environment and contributes to improve it.